MalgoskaBou/famous_women/README.md

 # famous_women

+See the article about our application on the Udacity blog 😄: https://medium.com/udacity/women-who-learn-women-who-collaborate-women-who-code-d3d2fbb0dcf0

+You will learn more about the authors of the project

+---

 **30.04.2018**

 New update and new manual for adding entries about famous women to the application, try to add something from yourself! 💪 :